 House-training your dog or puppy requires patience, commitment and lots of consistency.
-Accidents are part of the process, but if you follow these basic house-training guidelines, you can get the newest member of your family on the right track in a few weeks’ time.
+Accidents are part of the process, but if you follow these basic house-training guidelines, you can get the newest member of your family on the right track.

 Establish a routine

-Like babies, puppies do best on a regular schedule.
+Puppies do best on a regular schedule.
 The schedule teaches them that there are times to eat, times to play and times to do their business.
-Generally speaking, a puppy can control their bladder one hour for every month of age.
-So if your puppy is two months old, they can hold it for about two hours.
-Don't go longer than this between bathroom breaks or they’re guaranteed to have an accident.
+Typically, a puppy can control their bladder one hour for every month of age.
+So if your puppy is 2 months old, they can hold it for about two hours.
+Don't go longer than this between bathroom breaks or they’re likely to have an accident.

 Take your puppy outside frequently—at least every two hours—and immediately after they wake up, during and after playing, and after eating or drinking.